Sassafrass6/XtraCrysPy/README.md

 - Interact with the system to caluclate distances, angles, or receive atomic information
 - Display relaxation steps from QE relax output files
 - Display reciprocal space features
+- Plot real space iso-surfaces (charge density, etc)
-- Plot iso-surfaces (in development)
+- Plot reciprocal iso-surfaces (Fermi surface, spin-texture, etc)
 - Band structure and DoS plots from QE or PAOFLOW data
 - Electron Transport plots from PAOFLOW data

+Supported File Types:
+- Quantum ESPRESSO input or output
+- POSCAR
+- CIF (in progress)
+- XSF
+- BXSF (coming soon)

 Fury currently has a bug with the cylinder routine, used for displaying bonds.
 Clone the forked fury reposity, from my GitHub, and check out the glyph\_orientation branch